← Back to Documentation

 hover

-Hover over elements to trigger effects.
+Hover over elements to trigger effects — by selector, xpath, or viewport coordinate.

 {